P2170 Blocks 20/5b & 21/1d (Verbier) – JOG 18%

 - Mean Prospective Resources for the Cortina prospect increased to 124 MMboe from 91 MMboe with a chance of success of 19%

-JOG also advised that negotiations were advanced with respect to contracting a rig for the Verbier appraisal well programme, with plans for one well and an option for a sidetrack well, to be drilled in summer 2018.
+JOG also advised that negotiations were advanced with respect to contracting a rig for the Verbier appraisal well programme, with plans for one well and an option for a sidetrack well, to be drilled in late Q3 / early Q4 2018.

 JOG further advised the Company’s share of the work programme would be funded from its existing cash reserves.
 Further to the successful fundraising completed in November 2017, cash balances were estimated to be approximately £25 million as of 31 December 2017.
 Capex for 2018 was estimated to be £9 million to £11 million for the Company.

-On the 24th April JOG announced that the co-venturers in respect of UKCS Licence P.2170 (Blocks 20/5b & 21/1d) had committed to pre-fund a 3D seismic survey over the P.2170 licence area and certain offset acreage (the “Area of Interest” or “AOI”), which is to be conducted as part of a wider GeoStreamer MultiClient 3D seismic survey by Petroleum Geo-Services ASA (“PGS”) during Q2 2018 in the Moray Firth area.
-Delivery of the final imaged data by PGS from the survey was expected in late Q1 2019.
+On the 24th April 2018 JOG announced that the co-venturers in respect of UKCS Licence P2170 (Blocks 20/5b & 21/1d) had committed to pre-fund a 3D seismic survey over the P2170 licence area and certain offset acreage (the “Area of Interest” or “AOI”), which was to be conducted as part of a wider GeoStreamer MultiClient 3D seismic survey by Petroleum Geo-Services ASA (“PGS”) during Q2 2018 in the Moray Firth area.
+Delivery of the final imaged data by PGS from the survey is expected in late Q1 2019.